 Reducing the Stigma through Telemedicine

-GlobalMed®’s software and hardware platforms, in use at the VA, are used to treat 55 modalities of care including telepsychiatry, mental health, and social work.
-Our platforms offer veterans a solution to video conference with their provider, set appointments at their discretion, and manage their medical records.
-Medical consults and treatment sessions conducted through our software platform give veterans the opportunity to get treatment for their PTSD from the comfort of their homes, and avoid the stigma they may feel from going to a provider in person.
+GlobalMed’s software and hardware platforms can treat 55 modalities of care including telepsychiatry, mental health, and social work.
+Our platforms lets veterans video conference with their provider and schedule appointments at their discretion.
+They can conduct medical consults and treatment sessions from the comfort of their homes through our software platform give veterans the opportunity to get treatment for their PTSD from, and avoid the stigma they may feel from going to a provider in person.
 Through telemedicine veterans can get the care they deserve.

 I am a Private Practice approved Tricare Mental Health provider.
 I see many military families in my practice.